ProgrammerTurtle/DesignFor3DP/README.md

 - Tolerances are one that catches a lot of people off guard, even though it makes a lot of sense in hindsight.
 Your printer is working its absolute hardest to be accurate - so accurate, that if you have a hole and a pin that are the same size in CAD, they won't fit together without a lot of force!
 You have to add **tolerance**, aka a gap that allows for the parts to fit together cleanly.
 For most parts, an 0.3mm gap will be enough.
 On vertical features, you may need a bit more tolerance due to less accuracy in Z. These apply to **any parts that need to fit together**

+- Tolerances also apply to print-in-place prints and other multi-part assemblies that print in one go.
+They must be added so that parts do not fuse together, allowing for proper motion and seperation.
+An example of this would be an articulated flexy dragon - everyone has seen one of those.
+Proper tolerancing on the joints is what allows motion.

 ## 5. Fillets and Chamfers